Health Policy and Management

 Harvard School of Public Health

 James K. Hammitt, Ph.D., is Professor of Economics and Decision Sciences in the Departments of Health Policy and Management and of Environmental Health and Director of the Harvard Center for Risk Analysis.
 Professor Hammitt's research focuses on the development and application of quantitative methods - including benefit-cost, decision, and risk analysis - to health and environmental policy.
-Topics of interest include management of long-term environmental issues with major scientific uncertainties, such as global climate change and stratospheric-ozone depletion, evaluation of ancillary benefits and countervailing risks associated with risk-control measures, and characterization of social preferences over health and environmental risks using revealed-preference, contingent-valuation, and health-utility methods.
+Topics include management of long-term environmental issues with major scientific uncertainties, such as global climate change and stratospheric-ozone depletion, evaluation of ancillary benefits and countervailing risks associated with risk-control measures, and characterization of social preferences over health and environmental risks using revealed-preference, contingent-valuation, and health-utility methods.
 Dr. Hammitt earned his A.B. and Sc.M. in Applied Mathematics in 1978, his M.P.P., in 1981, and his Ph.D. in Public Policy in 1988, all from Harvard University.
-He has been appointed Senior Mathematician at the RAND Corporation (Santa Monica, California) and to the Pierre-de-Fermat Chaire d’Éxcellence at the Université de Toulouse (France).
+He has been appointed Senior Mathematician at the RAND Corporation (Santa Monica, California) and to the Pierre-de-Fermat Chaire d’Éxcellence at the Toulouse School of Economics (France).

 We developed a probabilistic model to characterize the plausible distribution of health and economic benefits that would accrue to the U.S. population following reduction of methyl mercury (MeHg) exposure.
 MeHg, a known human developmental neurotoxicant, may increase fatal heart attack risks.
 Model parameters reflect current understanding of the relationships between MeHg intake, health risks, and societal valuation of these risks.
 The expected monetary value of the annual health benefits generated by a 10% reduction in U.S. population exposure to MeHg for one year is $860 million; 80% of this is associated with reductions in fatal heart attacks and the remainder with IQ gains.
 The plausible distribution of the benefits is quite broad with 5th and 95th percentile estimates of approximately $50 million and $3.5 billion, respectively.
 The largest source of uncertainty is whether epidemiological associations between MeHg exposure and fatal heart attacks reflect causality.
 The next largest sources of uncertainty concern the slope of the relationship between maternal MeHg exposure and reduced intelligence among children and whether this relationship exhibits a threshold.
 Our analysis suggests that the possible causal relationship between MeHg exposure and fatal heart attacks should be better characterized, using additional epidemiological studies and formally elicited expert judgment.